tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/无 UI 集成方案/会话相关/会话列表/React Native_intl_en.md

 ## Feature Description

-After a user logs in to the application, the list of recent conversations can be displayed to make it easy to locate the target conversation.
+After a user logs in to the application, the list of recent conversations can be displayed as in WeChat or QQ to make it easy to locate the target conversation.
 The conversation list is as follows:
 <img src="https://imsdk-1252463788.cos.ap-guangzhou.myqcloud.com/res/RPReplay_Final0511.gif" alt="" style="zoom:40%;" />